storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ![Basic stories](../static/basic-stories.png)

-This uses our basic API for writing stories.
+This uses Storybook's basic API for writing stories.
 There are official and third party Storybook [addons](/addons/introduction) for more advanced functionality.

 ## Loading stories dynamically

-Sometimes, it is necessary to load stories dynamically rather than explicitly in the Storybook config file.
+Sometimes, stories need to be loaded dynamically rather than explicitly in the Storybook config file.

 For example, the stories for an app may all be inside the `src/components` directory with the `.stories.js` extension.
 It is easier to load all the stories automatically like this inside the `.storybook/config.js` file: